ebd622/docs/devoxx_be_2023/README.md

     * Platform therad - traditional operating system thread
     * Virtual thread
   * Virtual thread is attacted to a platform thread whenever it performs work
-  * Virtual thread has abitilty to detach itelf from a platform thread whenever it hits a blocking point
+  * Virtual thread has abitilty to detach itelf from a platform thread whenever it hits a blocking point (so, it is never blocks a platfoem thread)

 ##### Deep dive: Spring's runtime efficiency theme